 Narcolepsy

 Narcolepsy is marked by sudden, unexpected urges to sleep during the day .
-In contrast to chronic fatigue syndrome, in which fatigue is made worse by activity, narcolepsy sleep attacks occur more frequently during monotonous activities.
-Another difference is that people with narcolepsy tend to feel refreshed after sleep, whereas people with chronic fatigue syndrome experience unrefreshing sleep.
+In contrast to ME/CFS, in which fatigue is made worse by activity, narcolepsy sleep attacks occur more frequently during monotonous activities.
+Another difference is that people with narcolepsy tend to feel refreshed after sleep, whereas people with ME/CFS experience unrefreshing sleep.
+Most people with narcolepsy also have cataplexy, or a sudden loss of muscle tone that often occurs in response to strong emotions such as laughter, not normally experienced by people with ME/CFS.

 Excessive Sleepiness

 Multiple sleep disorders and other health disorders can cause excessive sleepiness, but when the cause is not known, a person may be diagnosed with idiopathic hypersomnia.
 People with hypersomnia often sleep for 10 to 12 hours a day.
 They may feel groggy for a long time after waking up in the morning, or they may take long naps and wake up feeling unrefreshed.
-However, hypersomnia causes sleepiness rather than fatigue, and people with hypersomnia tend to fall asleep unusually quickly, which is not a typical trait of chronic fatigue syndrome.
+However, hypersomnia causes sleepiness rather than fatigue, and people with hypersomnia tend to fall asleep unusually quickly, which is not a typical trait of ME/CFS.

 Fibromyalgia